Smoky red pepper vegan cheddar cheese. Firm and sliceable and totally delicious on crackers or sandwiches or grated on pizza.

 I knew that I could intensity the flavors even more, make it a bit sharper and tangier for a cheddar flavored cheese.
 And that is exactly what we have here.

 It’s so easy to make this.
-The majority of the ingredients are simply blended up in a blender as you see above.
+The majority of the ingredients are simply blended up in a blender as you can see below.

 This is probably the easiest sliceable vegan cheese you’ll ever make.
 Unless you’ve made our other cashew cheese, then you already know how easy it is.